elastic/elasticsearch-net/docs/5.0-breaking-changes/elasticsearch-net-breaking-changes.md

 ## Visibility changes

-These were types/methods/properties/constructors that were public but had nbno business being so.
+These were types/methods/properties/constructors that were public but had no business being so.

 **public method Elasticsearch.Net.RequestData..ctor** *Visibility was changed from public to private (Breaking)*